William Wickline

-William Dean Wickline Jr. (March 15, 1952 – March 30, 2004), known as The Butcher, was an American career criminal and later serial killer linked to at least three violent murders committed in West Virginia and Ohio from 1979 to 1982.
+William Dean Wickline Jr. (March 15, 1952 – March 30, 2004), known as The Butcher, was an American career criminal and serial killer linked to at least three violent murders committed in West Virginia and Ohio from 1979 to 1982.
 Convicted of killing the latter victims, whose bodies were never found, Wickline was sentenced to death and subsequently executed in 2004.

 Early life

-William Dean Wickline Jr. was born on March 15, 1952, in Reynoldsburg, Ohio, one of several sons born to William, Sr. and Irma Wickline (née Bolen).
+William Dean Wickline Jr. was born on March 15, 1952, in Reynoldsburg, Ohio, one of several sons born to William Sr. and Irma Wickline (née Bolen).
 He grew up in what was described as a loving family, and during his youth, Wickline was regarded as a good student with a promising career in athletics.
 Despite these expectations and him being in his high school's wrestling team, Wickline's grades fell drastically and he became known as a small-time delinquent whose most egregious offense was egging his principal's car.

 Wickline's first arrest came in 1971, at age 19, and until 1984, he would be arrested at least nine more times for charges ranging from burglary and dealing drugs to running a prostitution ring.
 During his incarcerations, he would spend much of his time doing pastimes such as lifting weights and studying psychology, and would integrate himself further within the prison system.
 After spending several years in different prisons around the state, Wickline would eventually be released yet again in November 1979, and after a temporary break-up with his girlfriend, he started displaying increasingly violent tendencies.
 During this period, he developed an affinity for knives and had numerous short-term relationships with various women, whom he verbally threatened on a few occasions.
 According to a friend of his, Wickline also allegedly participated in a group that conducted animal sacrifices and other violent activities, but this was never conclusively proven.